Filing Requirements Reminders

 - This annual report is required to be filed every year in order to maintain a good standing status with this office.

-- If you must file using a paper annual report form, you may download your entity's preprinted paper form by using the "Create a Preprinted Annual Report Form" also available at www.SOSonline.org under the Interactive Corporate Services link.
+- If you must file using a paper annual report form, you may download your entity's preprinted paper form by clicking on the “Paper Annual Report Form” link also available at SOSonline.org.

-- Our office no longer mails a reminder to file annual reports.
-Email reminders will be sent to the email address on file for the entity.
+- Our office does not mail a reminder to file annual reports.
+As a courtesy, our office does email reminders to the email address on file for the entity.
 If you would like to receive an email filing reminder notification, you must provide our office with a valid email address and keep it current at all times.
-The email will come from CEC.Corporations@Maine.gov so you should update your spam filter to add this email address as a non-spam email.
+The email will come from email@example.com so you should update your spam filter to add this email address as a non-spam email.
 Our office is aware that emails coming from this email address often go into a spam folder in email systems.